-- Install and configure the MIT software on your system, version 1.3.1 or later. - Set the desired security features using ct_con_props, or use the default credentials by not setting credential properties. - Configure the security section of the libtcl.cfg configuration file.
+- Install and configure the MIT software on your system.
+Refer to Table B-2 on page 65 to see which MIT version is supported on your platform. - Set the desired security features using ct_con_props, or use the default credentials by not setting credential properties. - Configure the security section of the libtcl.cfg configuration file.